OlexandraKorol/CheckCurrency/README.md

 2. **AllRatesScreen (All currencies)**

    This screen shows the complete list of exchange rates fetched from the API.
-   A search field allows filtering currencies by code or name.
+   A search field allows filtering currencies by code.

 3. **FavoritesCurrency Screen (Favorite)**